Voyager Series User Manual

 • The USB connection features a command line interface for saving and restoring complete calculator states.

-• Save, edit and restore complete calculator states with one of SwissMicros' online utility.
+• Save, edit and restore complete calculator states with one of SwissMicros' online utilities.

-• The reset button is located on the back in the lower left-hand side closest to the corner.
+• The calculator’s printed circuit board has a reset button located on the back, in the lower left-hand side.
+The backplate must be removed to access the button.

 3. References and Resources